| |

 arrived from Dunbar and was later appointed head pro at the neighbouring Brookwood Golf CLub in Oak Park.

-Lindsay remained at Oak Park Country Club until 1930 when he returned to Scotland, and was working as a pro at St Andrews, and living with his family
+Lindsay remained at Oak Park Country Club until 1928 and returned to Scotland permanently in July 1931.
+He was a licensed professional at St

-in Market Street.
-James Lindsay died 20th February 1950 aged 64 years.
+Andrews and resided with his family at 108 North Street.
+Jimmy Lindsay died 20th February 1950 aged 64 years.

 ![[*]](images/clear.gif)